cosmos/sdk-tutorials/b9lab-content/3-main-concepts/05-transactions.md

 Example: [https://docs.tendermint.com/master/rpc/#/Tx](https://docs.tendermint.com/master/rpc/#/Tx)
 you can use the Tendermint RPC endpoints to directly broadcast the transaction through Tendermint, if you wish to.

-## Next Up
+## Next up

-In the [next section](./07-messages) you'll learn how transaction messages are generated and handled in the Cosmos SDK.
+In the [next section](./07-messages), you can learn how transaction messages are generated and handled in the Cosmos SDK.

 <ExpansionPanel title="Show me some code for my checkers blockchain">

-Previously, the ABCI application knew of a single transaction type, that of a checkers move, with 4 `int`.
+Previously, the ABCI application knew of a single transaction type, that of a checkers move, with four `int`.
 With multiple games, this is no longer sufficient, nor viable.
 Additionally, because you are now on your way to using the Cosmos SDK, you need to conform to its `Tx` ways, which means that you have to create messages that are then placed into a transaction.

-Let's have a look at the the [messages](./07-messages) section to learn how to do just that!
+Let's have a look at the [Messages](./07-messages) section to learn how to do just that.

 </ExpansionPanel>